Chapter 16 Cross-validation

 For models that are badly misspecified, the bias in the uncertainty makes their comparison unreliable as well.
 In this case, posterior predictive checks and possible model refinements are worth considering before carrying out model comparison.

-If there are a large number of observations and the models under consideration are different enough from each other, the differences in predictive accuracy will dwarf the variance in the estimate of \(elpd\), and cross-validation can be very useful (see also Piironen and Vehtari 2017).
+If there is a large number of observations and the models under consideration are different enough from each other, the differences in predictive accuracy will dwarf the variance in the estimate of \(elpd\), and cross-validation can be very useful (see also Piironen and Vehtari 2017).
 An example of this situation appeared in section 16.4.
 When models are very different, one advantage of cross-validation methods in comparison with the Bayes factor is that the selection of priors is less critical in cross-validation.
 It is sometimes hard to decide on priors that encode our knowledge for one model, and this difficulty is exacerbated when we want to assign comparable prior information to models with a different number of parameters that might be on a different scale.
 Given that cross-validation methods are less sensitive to prior specification, different models can be compared on the same footing.
 See Nicenboim and Vasishth (2018) for an example from psycholinguistics where K-fold-CV does help in distinguishing between models.

 16.6 Cross-validation in Stan